-Qualification is covered in Part 2 of the standard and includes long term regression testing on a single pipe size and pressure class.
-A manufacturer uses the long term regression data to declare a gradient (slope of graph) for a particular operating temperature (65°C or higher for GRE and 21°C for GRP/GRVE).
+Qualification is covered in Part 2 of the standard and includes long-term regression testing on a single pipe size and pressure class.
+A manufacturer uses the long-term regression data to declare a gradient (slope of graph) for a particular operating temperature (65°C or higher for GRE and 21°C for GRP/GRVE).

 2.1.
-Short term test ASTM D 1599
+Short-term test ASTM D 1599

-The short term test according to ASTM D 1599 is to increase the pressure of a pipe, fitting, spool until failure.
-The samples are unrestrained, closed end pressure vessel.
+The short-term test according to ASTM D 1599 is to increase the pressure of a pipe, fitting, and spool until failure.
+The samples are unrestrained, closed-end pressure vessels.
 The failure should occur between 60 and 70 seconds, this is sometimes difficult to achieve due to various practical reasons: size specimen, pump and uncertainties at what pressure the specimen will ultimately fail.
-Mostly this requirement has been replaced by failure shall occur at greater than 60 seconds.
+Mostly this requirement has been replaced by failure that shall occur at greater than 60 seconds.

-The failure for pipes with \pm 55-degree angle of winding and without an elastic liner is mostly by weeping.
-The reason is that the strain to failure of the glass is higher than of the matrix material EP, VE etc. A liner in the pipe will increase the short term pressure.
+The failure for pipes with a ±55-degree angle of winding and without an elastic liner is mostly by weeping.
+The reason is that the strain to failure of the glass is higher than of the matrix material EP, VE, etc. A liner in the pipe will increase the short-term pressure.

-Source: Report Fiberdur November 2010 nr.
+Figure 3: Hydro test: Concentric Reducer 600500 mm according to ASTM D 1599, Source: Report Fiberdur November 2010 nr.
 2 (witnessed by DNV GL).

 2.2.
-Medium term test ASTM D 1598
+Medium-term test ASTM D 1598

-An extensive testing qualification program is required to determine the performance of the GRP/GRE components with respect to pressure, temperature, chemical resistance, fire performance, electrostatic performance, impact, etc. The medium term test according to ASTM D 1598 is to pressurize a pipe spool relatively slowly, until the required pressure is obtained, then maintain a constant pressure in the spool.
+An extensive testing qualification program is required to determine the performance of the GRP/GRE components with respect to pressure, temperature, chemical resistance, fire performance, electrostatic performance, impact, etc. The medium-term test according to ASTM D 1598 is to pressurize a pipe spool relatively slowly, until the required pressure is obtained, then maintain a constant pressure in the spool.
 The test is executed at a constant temperature e.g. 65°C or 82°C or as specified.
 The requirement for a 1000 h survival test is that the pressure is maintained for at least 1000 h.
 The pipe test samples have floating (unrestrained) closed ends.

-It is important that the test temperature is stabilized first, this can take several days, unless tested in a heated water bath.
+It is important that the test temperature is stabilized first, this can take several days unless tested in a heated water bath.
 The pressure is then increased in small incremental steps until the required test pressure is reached.
-This can take quite some time as well e.g. a few bar per 5 minutes.
-Pressure is maintained within \pm 2% of test value and test temperature within \pm 2 °C.
+This can take quite some time as well e.g. a few bars per 5 minutes.
+Pressure is maintained within \pm 2% of the test value and test temperature within \pm 2 °C.